Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 • Chapter 3 is a bonus, a little bit of a detour

 • I will have my course students read all three because Chapter 3 reinforces important concepts for learning, researching, and writing.
 There are students at all learning levels who may (i) have never done an outline for a paper, (ii) never got instruction on how to do research, (iii) misunderstand rules for citation and quotation, (iv) use AI tools to "read" for them and answer questions or summarize text.
-A reminder on foundational principles can improve learning throughout the semester.
+Thus, a reminder on foundational principles can improve learning throughout the semester.

 Part 2: Introduction to law